• CHILDREN

 Our children’s panic collection is designed to help practitioners and children work together to reduce panic using a graded exposure approach.

-Materials include child friendly psychoeducation activities to explore the fight-or-flight response and normalise body sensations, as well as templates for graded exposure work, including panic diaries, exposure ladders and logs to plan tasks and track progress.
+Resources include child friendly psychoeducation activities to explore the fight-or-flight response and normalise body sensations, as well as templates for graded exposure work, including panic diaries, exposure ladders and logs to plan tasks and track progress.

 What is panic?